What Is Method Feeder Fishing?

 Method Feeder Rig

-The main styles are the flat method feeder and the three-bladed feeders.
+The main styles are the flat method feeder and the three-bladed feeder.
 There is also the spring feeder and the pellet feeder, but I don’t tend to use those.

 The flat method feeder is very similar to the banjo feeder above in terms of having a feeder with a lead attached, and a mold, to mold the bait onto the feeder.

-The whole thing is then cast into the swim, then, once the ground bait breaks down, the hook bait and hook is released, ready and waiting for the fish to find it.
+The whole thing is then cast into the swim, then, once the ground bait breaks down, the hook bait and hook are released, ready and waiting for the fish to find it.

 Maggot Feeder Rigs